ic-labs/django-icekit/docs/architecture/conventions.rst

 Template contexts
 -----------------

-In ICEkit contents models  that render templates, there is a convention of naming the primary content object ``page`` in the template context.
+In GLAMkit contents models that render templates, there is a convention of naming the primary content object ``page`` in the template context.
 Thus, in an Article view, the template context is populated with the context ``{'page': article}``.
 Similarly in Event models, the context variable ``page`` is the event to be